Days out on Exmoor - Exmoor Ponies in the wild

 Every autumn, the herds are gathered for inspection and registration.
 Some of the colts and filly foals must find new opportunities off the moor and are available for experienced riders to buy.

-This wonderful short film shows Withypoole Herd 23, the oldest family-owned herd of Exmoor ponies in the world, being gathered in from Withypool Common in Exmoor National Park, in October 2020.
+This wonderful short film shows Withypoole Herd 23, the oldest family-owned herd of Exmoor ponies in the world, being gathered in from Withypool Common in Exmoor National Park in October 2020.

-Exmoor Ponies in Czech Republic
+Exmoor Ponies in the Czech Republic

-The Podyji National Park welcomed the third consignment of this native rare breed at the conservation project run by Ceska-krajina, funded by European Wildlife.
+You might be surprised to learn that Exmoor ponies are also proving a popular addition to wildlife in the Czech Republic!
+The Podyjí National Park welcomed the third consignment of this native rare breed at the conservation project run by Ceska-krajina, funded by European Wildlife.

 Exmoor Pony Events and Organisations